California’s Request for NCLB Waiver Rejected

 Beginning K–12 Teacher Characteristics and Preparation

 No Child Left Behind (NCLB) demands that “all students have access to qualified teachers, particularly in core academic subjects” and requires that “state and local policies have introduced incentives to attract well-qualified teachers to low-performing and urban schools.”
-The Institute of Education Sciences/National Center for Education Statistics have recently released comprehensive statistics detailing exactly who it is that is teaching students, and which teachers are teaching poor, urban students.
+The Institute of Education Sciences/National Center for Education Statistics have recently released comprehensive statistics detailing exactly who Read more about Beginning K–12 Teacher Characteristics and Preparation[…]

 Share